casillajec/pygame-ai/docs/guide.rst

 :py:class:`~.kinematic.SteeringOutput` is the way these algorithms comunicate how an object should **accelerate** in order to achieve it's goal.

-In the previous example we saw that they player does not produce it's own steering, that is because normally the player is controled by user input, we'll see later how we can create and modify our own :py:class:`SteeringOutput` to create interesting effects, for now let's move to actually implementing something useful with this library.
+In the previous example we saw that the player does not produce it's own steering, that is because normally the player is controled by user input, we'll see later how we can create and modify our own :py:class:`SteeringOutput` to move the player, for now let's move  on and actually implement something useful with this library.

 .. _SteeringAsAnAI: